rzajac/zflake/README.md

 uint64 IDs in bursts.
 In fact the number of distributed generators was less important than the ability to create a lot of IDs in a short time.

-The `zflake` bits assignment in uint64 is as follows:
+The `zflake` bit assignment in uint64 is as follows:

     39 bits for time in units of 10 msec
     16 bits for a sequence number
      8 bits for a generator ID (GID)

-Above bit assigment dictate following `zflake` properties:
+`zflake` properties:

 - The lifetime of 174 years since the start of `zflake` epoch.
 - Can generate at most 2^16 IDs per 10ms for each generator ID.
 - Only 2^8 generators.
+- Ability to generate Base62 string representations of uint64 IDs.

 ## Installation